iifl-logo

 17. DIRECTORS RESPONSIBILITY STATEMENT

-(a) In the preparation of the annual accounts, the applicable accounting standards were followed along with proper explanation relating to material departures.
+In accordance with the provisions of Section 134(5) of the Companies Act, 2013 the Board hereby submits its responsibility Statement: (a) In the preparation of the annual accounts, the positive attributes, independence applicable accounting standards were followed along with proper explanation relating to material departures.

-(b) The directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent to give a true and fair view of the state of affairs of the company at the end of the financial year and of the profit and loss of the company for that period.
+(b) The directors selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent to give a true and fair view of the state of affairs of the company at the end of the financial year and of the profit and loss of the company for that period.

 (c) The directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the company and for preventing and detecting fraud and other irregularities.